plotly/dash-bio/CONTRIBUTING.md

 #### Step 5: Undo the `Procfile` commit
 Run `git log` to find the ID of the commit prior to the one that you just made to change the `Procfile`.
-Then, reset yoru local branch to this commit so that the `index.py` app still deploys and runs normally.
+Then, reset your local branch to this commit so that the `index.py` app still deploys and runs normally.
 You can do this by running `git reset --hard [commit ID]`.